diegobit/PCalc-Hybrid-Layout/README.md

 - *Paste Clipboard*
 - *Subtract from Clipboard*

-See their instructions inside [screenshots/](https://github.com/diegobit/PCalc-Hybrid-Layout/tree/master/screenshots)
+See the implementation inside [screenshots/](https://github.com/diegobit/PCalc-Hybrid-Layout/tree/master/screenshots)

 #### Issues and TODO
 - *Ratio* doesn't solve equations *a:b=x:c* and *a:b=c:x*